The ‘SIGNS’ Of Time!

-I’ve emboldened and italicized what I want you to pay attention to in the definitions above, i.e. (in the sense of appearing).
+I’ve emboldened and italicized what I want you to pay attention to in both definitions above, i.e. (in the sense of appearing).

 In the past I’ve understood 'ôth as a ‘sign’ that can be ‘seen’ or ‘must be seen’.
 Accordingly, I’ve ruled out any possibility of the Dark Moon Conjunction (DMC) as being the beacon for Rosh Chodesh, for in no sense can the DMC simply be ‘seen’, much less “in the sense of appearing”.
 I continue to stand by that conclusion.
 But when the definition of 'ôth tells us that the ‘sign’ must be considered “in the sense of appearing” does that simply mean that you can ‘see’ it?
 Or is there more to the story?
 Interpreting 'ôth as a ‘sign’ that can be ‘seen’ or ‘must be seen’ leaves the door open for Full Moon Rosh Chodesh proponents to devise multiple methods for reckoning the Full Moon beacon, which is exactly what has happened, the problem being half the time they arrive at different dates for Rosh Chodesh!
+I’ll discuss those methods in a moment.
 So again I ask, is there more to “in the sense of appearing” than first meets the eye?
 Answering that question is where the revelation begins!
-I don’t believe in either Astronomical Evolution or Biological Evolution but I do believe in the ‘Evolution of Thought and Understanding’ and in the course of time my thoughts and understanding were certainly beginning to evolve regarding this Hebrew word 'ôth!
+I don’t believe in either Astronomical Evolution or Biological Evolution but I do believe in the ‘Evolution of Thought and Understanding’ and over the course of time my thoughts and understanding certainly have evolved regarding this Hebrew word 'ôth!